suricats/surirobot-api-memory/README.md

 # Surirobot Memory API

-API used to retrieve some informations stored by the surirobot.
+API made with Django used to retrieve some informations stored by the surirobot.
 The informations include data like sensors, identifications, various logs, and pictures.
 Currently made to be a POC.
 The function of this repository may change in the future.